-Today saw the official lunch of the Ophthalmic Common Clinical Competency Framework (OCCCF) curriculum, providing standardised and recognised competencies for non-medical professionals working in ophthalmic secondary care across the UK.
+The Ophthalmic Common Clinical Competency Framework (OCCCF) curriculum has now been launched, providing standardised and recognised competencies for non-medical professionals working in ophthalmic secondary care across the UK.

 This is the culmination of work by BIOS, alongside the The Royal College of Ophthalmologists (RCOphth), the Royal College of Nursing (RCN), and the College of Optometrists (CoO), with funding from Helath Education England (HEE).

 Originally, the OCCCF was produced to recognise the increased levels of demand on eye services, which has led to orthoptists, along with optometrists and ophthalmic nurses, increasingly taking on expanded roles within multi-disciplinary teams.

 The Framework has now been developed into a series of four curricula, covering the four areas most under pressure: cataract, glaucoma, medical retina and emergency eye care.
 This will ensure a nationally recognised skill set for all healthcare professionals working in these areas.